Need a book or journal article from another Rutgers Library? We'll get it for you!

 If you need an uncataloged government document or an uncataloged microform delivered, please contact the main Interlibrary Loan office directly at 848-932-6005 (9 a.m. - 5 p.m. on regular business days).

-Use the Media Materials booking request form to book media materials to preview or for classroom use.
+Rutgers Faculty, Staff, and Graduate Students may use the Media Materials booking request form to book media materials to preview or for classroom use.
+The majority of audio or visual items (except for Media DVD-Y items) may only be requested using the Media Materials Booking request form.

 Holds will be cancelled when placed on single copies of items that are later discovered to be missing, and when items have been held for you for 14 days at your pickup library and not picked up.